secretstartups/handbook/yearlies/index.html.md

 ## Alignment

 Yearlies connect our [3 year strategy](/company/strategy/) to our shorter-term quarterly objectives (OKRs).
-Achieving our yearlies creates progress towards achieving our [strategy](/company/strategy/), and as a result, moves us closer to achieving our [vision](/company/vision/).
+Achieving our Yearlies creates progress towards achieving our [strategy](/company/strategy/), and as a result, moves us closer to achieving our [vision](/company/vision/).

 ### Three Year Strategy

-1. Yearlies are informed by the [three-year strategy](/company/strategy/).
+Yearlies are informed by the [three-year strategy](/company/strategy/).
+We update them on an annual [cadence](/company/cadence/).
-1. Each yearly is aligned to one of the three pillars of the [three year strategy](/company/strategy/#three-year-strategy).
-1. There should be at least one yearly for each strategic pillar from [three year strategy](/company/strategy/#three-year-strategy).

 ### Annual Plan and Yearlies